 Angle Three™ Small Animal Stereotaxic Instrument

-Virtual Skull Flat™ for two planes> The Angle Two™ corrected automatically and precisely for any head tilt in the AP plane.
-Touch down at Bregma and click, touch down at Lambda and click, and the computer then calculated the head tilt, and calculated the change-from-atlas position of the selected target coordinates.
-No need to actually attempt to accurately level the head, the computer precisely calculates how to reach the target where it is now, given the tilt.
-Angle Three™ includes that, and a similar feature for correcting any lateral head tilt.
+Virtual Skull Flat™ for three planes> The Angle Three™ corrects automatically and precisely for any head tilt in the AP plane.
+Touch down at Bregma and click, touch down at Lambda and click, and the computer then calculates the angle of head tilt.
+Given the angle, it calculates the present coordinates of the target.
+No need to attempt to accurately level the head, the computer precisely calculates how to reach the target where it is now, given the tilt.
+Angle Three™ also includes a similar feature for correcting any lateral head tilt or yaw (Lambda not at same midline as Bregma).

-Startup Alignment of Tilt and Rotate> Upon startup, the software must acquire the location of straight vertical for tilt, and parallel to the earbars for rotate.
+Startup Alignment of the Manipulator> Upon startup, the software must acquire the location of straight vertical for tilt, and parallel to the earbars for rotate.
 When power is turned on, and the software initiated, 3 small yellow caution signs appear in the upper corner.
 Tool tips tell you that one is for tilt, the next for rotate, and the next for select target.
-These easy steps must be done before proceeding.
+The following easy steps must be done before proceeding.
 Unlock and tilt outward away from the animal.
 That caution sign will turn into a blue information sign at a point.
 Next, rotate out until similar detection.
-These simple movements tell the stereotaxic instrument where vertical and parallel are located.
+These simple movements tell the Angle Three™ Software where straight vertical and parallel to earbars are located.
 It will not be necessary to ever move there!
-The linear coordinates of your target given tilt and rotation will be precisely calculated and displayed.
-Select your target by clicking on it in the atlas, manually typing it in, or clicking an icon with saved coordinates from last time.
-But consider this before selecting:
+The linear coordinates of your target given tilt and rotation of the manipulator, and animal head position and size, will be precisely calculated and displayed.
+Select your target by clicking on it in the atlas, manually typing it in, or clicking an icon with saved coordinates.

 New!
 Automatic Bregma-Lambda Scaling!

 Rodents, unlike humans, keep growing for their entire life.
 The head expands.
 The brain expands.
-Coordinates from Bregma of a selected structure increase with age and growth.
+Coordinates from Bregma of a selected target increase with age and growth.
 (Paxinos, Watson, Pennisi, and Topple, 1985).
-Thus, if the rodents you select for your study are not within the size range published in the atlas, you may need to do pilot studies with similar sized animals to find the coordinates of that structure in that size brain.
-Repeated pilots may be required to home in on it.
+Thus, if the rodents you select for your study are not within the size range published in the atlas, the atlas coordinates will not be accurate.
+The usual solution would be pilot studies to home in on the target coordinates in your animals.

 Several studies around the 1980’s sought to define a way to achieve reproducible stereotaxic accuracy in research animals over a range of sizes.
 The distance between the skull bone sutures Bregma and Lambda was found to have a high correlation with the distance between brain structures in mice, and use as a correction factor for stereotaxic coordinates was suggested (Slotnick and Leonard, 1975).
 Similar findings and suggestions for the rat were also reported (Slotnick and Brown, 1980).